Johan Cruyff: Return to Spain with Levante and second spell at Washington Diplomats

+Cruyff returned to Europe in November 1980.
+He became a "technical advisor" at Ajax, where he trained with the team but did not play, and soon fell out and clashed with manager Leo Beenhakker.
 In January 1981, Cruyff played three friendly matches for FC Dordrecht.
 Also in January 1981, manager Jock Wallace of English club Leicester City made an attempt to sign Cruyff, competing with Arsenal and an unnamed German club for his services, and despite negotiations lasting three weeks, in which Cruyff expressed his desire to play for the club, a deal could not be reached.
-Cruyff instead chose to sign with Spanish Segunda División side Levante in February 1981.